nick990/scrimba-react-course/tenzies/README.md

 it logs its own unique ID property.
 (Hint: there's more than one way to make that work, so just choose whichever you want)

+## Challenge 9

+Update the `hold` function to flip the `isHeld` property on the object in the array that was clicked, based on the `id` prop passed into the function.

+Hint: as usual, there's more than one way to accomplish this.